-We’re also talking primarily (though not exclusively) about organisations that are looking to scale up direct implementation of programmes, rather than organisations that may be ‘catalytic’ in other ways (such as established research and policy organisations, or grants to individuals).
+We’re also talking primarily (though not exclusively) about organizations that are looking to scale up direct implementation of programs, rather than organizations that may be ‘catalytic’ in other ways (such as established research and policy organizations, or grants to individuals).

 What’s the case for funding early-stage nonprofits?

-On the one hand, funding early-stage organisations benefits from:
+On the one hand, funding early-stage organizations benefits from: